 “New borrowers rarely see value in higher-end rewards programs like these, so they should choose a card with no fees, lower rates and a simple rewards program with many redemption options,” he said.

 If you’re new to credit, you can also apply for a secured card – which requires you to put up a deposit that will determine your credit limit.
-Some secured cards, such as the Discover it® Secured card, offer rewards and allow you to “graduate” to an unsecured card after several months of on-time payments.
+Some secured cards, such as the Discover it® Secured Credit Card, offer rewards and allow you to “graduate” to an unsecured card after 8 months of on-time payments.

 However, there are some secured cards that charge fees for things like account origination and maintenance, so read the fine print before you apply.